IIIIIGODIIIII/Fashion_Recommendation_System/README.md

 2. Link to the Google Drive for required pickle files: [Google Drive](https://drive.google.com/drive/folders/1xyDKN-6CvGBauixo8JohUwYsMzK3HcQ7?usp=sharing)
    You might need to generate Filenames.pkl file again to make the project work

+### Documentation
+For detailed information on the implementation and the theory behind the Recommendation System, refer to the Fashion Recommendation System.docx included in the repository.

 ### Future Plans